jamesdhead/nextcloud-snap-wiki/How-to-connect-to-the-Nextcloud-Box.md

 ## 2. Connect to the Box

-1. Use Putty on Window or your Linux shell and connect to your Box's IP or internal hostname
+1. Use [Putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/) on Window or your Linux command line and open an SSH session using your Box's IP or internal hostname
 1. Use the password/login ubuntu/ubuntu

 ## 3. Change your password